desmondhw/ADR-Dashboards/README.md

-## Adverse Drugs Reactions Dashboard in collaboration with Health Sciences Authority (HSA) for monitoring drug trends at a national level.
+## Adverse Drugs Reactions(ADR) Dashboards in collaboration with Health Sciences Authority (HSA) for monitoring drug trends at a national level.

 ### Use Case 1:
 Monitoring trends of ADR related diagnosis codes